lesshint/lesshint/README.md

 Since `lesshint` is highly customizable we recommend you to also take a look at the [available rule options](/lib/linters/README.md) to tailor it to your needs.

 ## CLI usage
 Run `lesshint` from the command-line by passing one or more files/directories to recursively scan.
+Quote the glob patterns for optimal cross-platform results.

 ```
-lesshint src/less/ lib/style.less
+lesshint "src/less/" "lib/style.less"
 ```

 Available Flags         | Description